 1) Thanks for being with us, Aaron.
 Tell us a bit about yourself.

 I am a licensed financial advisor, both in Israel and the United States with multiple licenses in the US.
 I am a branch of the US brokerage firm Portfolio Resources Group.
 We open up accounts in the US for people who want to invest globally.
-I write a weekly investing column for the Jerusalem Post.
+I write an investing column for the Jerusalem Post.
 I am a regular contributor to a big financial website called SeekingAlpha.com.
-I am now a Retire Mentor for Marketwatch.com.
-And, I have a book coming out very soon, which is already available on Amazon, called “The Retirement GPS: How to Navigate Your Way to a Secure Financial Future With Global Investing” which is being published by McGraw Hill – There is a real sense of pride I have about that point.
-I made Aliyah about 21 years ago.
+I am a Retire Mentor for Marketwatch.com.
+And, I have a book available on Amazon, called “The Retirement GPS: How to Navigate Your Way to a Secure Financial Future With Global Investing” which is being published by McGraw Hill – There is a real sense of pride I have about that point.
+I made Aliyah about 24 years ago.